Polarimetric analysis of STEREO observations of sungrazing Kreutz comet C/2010 E6 (STEREO): Introduction

 The results presented in this work show that polarimetry is a useful tool with which we can probe the effects of the near-Sun environment via the behaviour of refractory material in cometary dust.
 The results stem from \textit{STEREO} observations of sungrazing Kreutz comet C/2010 E6 (STEREO).
 Sungrazers are a subset of near-Sun comets, with perihelion distance $q$ between $1$ and $3.45~R_{\odot}$ ($0.0046-0.016$~AU) \citep{GeraintEtAl2018}.
 Comet C/2010 E6, as described in Section \ref{sec:obs}, is a typical member of the Kreutz family \citep{Kreutz1888,Kreutz1891,Kreutz1901}, the largest known family of comets, all members of which are sungrazers \citep{Marsden1967,Marsden1989,Marsden2005,BattamsKnight2016}.
 It was discovered in STEREO imagery a few days before its perihelion \citep{MPC_circular_2010IAUC}, from which it did not emerge, meaning it was likely (like most Kreutz comets) destroyed by the encounter.
 It was chosen for this study for its relative brightness, its typical orbital properties, and for its particularly clear photometric and polarimetric variability with changing heliocentric distance.
 Kreutz comets are observed primarily by the \textit{SOHO} and \textit{STEREO} spacecraft, all of which have some polarimetric capabilities.
 Their datasets are therefore a valuable reservoir of polarimetric observations of comets, and particularly for study of the effects of the near-Sun environment.

 A new method for data analysis is introduced, inspired by \cite{Thompson2015}'s analysis of pre-perihelion \textit{STEREO} and \textit{SOHO} spacecraft observations of comet C/2011 W3 (Lovejoy), and his later work on comet C/2012 S1 (ISON) \citep{Thompson2019paper}.
-The major difference between the approach by those observations of those two comets and this work is that the spatial position of the comet is here determined from its orbital parameters, whereas \citep{Thompson2015} uses simultaneous observations by both \textit{STEREO-A} and \textit{B} spacecraft (described in Sec. \ref{sec:obs}) to determine comet's position.
+The major difference between the approach to analysis in those works and here is that the spatial position of the comet is here determined from its orbital parameters, whereas \citet{Thompson2015} uses simultaneous observations by both \textit{STEREO-A} and \textit{B} spacecraft (described in Sec. \ref{sec:obs}) to determine the comet's position.
 The approach presented here allows for analysis of the comet even when only one spacecraft observes it, and it therefore has wider applicability.
 On one hand, this is very useful because it extends our window of observation: a longer time-series in the rapidly changing near-Sun environment helps draw more concrete conclusions, as exemplified in this work.
 On the other hand, since \textit{STEREO-B}'s loss of contact on 1st October 2014\footnote{More information available here: \url{https://stereo.nascom.nasa.gov/behind_status.shtml}}, only \textit{STEREO-A} has been sending data back to Earth.
 All near-Sun comet observations since that date present a perfect application of the new method, being independent of simultaneous observations.

-Section \ref{sec:polar} below expands upon polarisation and its measurement.
 The comet, observatories, and their imaging properties are outlined in Section \ref{sec:obs}.
 An overview of the image analysis procedure is presented in \ref{sec:method}, and the results in Section \ref{sec:res}.
 Their implications are discussed in Section \ref{sec:disc} and the findings summarised in Section \ref{sec:concl}.